“And the Word became flesh and lived among us.”

 John 1:14 NRSV

-For over four decades, First Baptist Church has staged a Live Nativity on the front lawn of the church house as a Christmas gift to Middlesboro.
+For more than four decades, First Baptist Church has staged a Live Nativity on the front lawn of the church house as a Christmas gift to Middlesboro.

 Over the course of those 40 years, visiting the FBC Live Nativity has become an annual tradition for people of all ages and stages of life in Middlesboro.